Ingenjoy/SelectedTopicsOptimization/Chapters/05.OptimalTransport/notes_optimal_transport.md

 $$
 \Sigma_n =\{\mathbf{a}\in \mathbb{R}^n_+\mid \sum_{i=1}^na_i=1\}\,,
 $$
-these are the set of nonnegative vectors that sum to one. \Sigma_n is called the *probability simplex*.
+these are the set of nonnegative vectors that sum to one. $\Sigma_n$ is called the *probability simplex*.

 Let $\mathbf{r}$$ be the vector containing the relative amount of dessert every person can eat.
 In this case $\mathbf{r} = [3,3,3,4,2,2,2,1]^\top$ (in general the dimension of $\mathbf{r}$ is $n$).
 Similarly, $\mathbf{c}$ denotes the vector of how much there is of every dessert, i.e. $\mathbf{c}=[4, 2, 6, 4, 4]^\intercal$ (in general the dimension of $\mathbf{c}$ is $m$).